qrtl/hls-custom/stock_report_deliveryslip_adj/readme/DESCRIPTION.rst

 This module adjusts the layout of the delivery slip report.
-It should only be printed after stock.move's "Done" quantity has been updated.
+It should only be printed after the "Done" quantity of the stock move has been updated.